-Statistics show that each day, two UK construction workers take their own life.
+Statistics show that every single working day in UK and Ireland two construction workers take their own life.
 One fifth of the construction workforce at any one time is unable to work due to stress, anxiety and/or depression, and those are the ones who report in with the real reasons they are off.

 A former colleague once confided in me many years ago that their two weeks off sick with a ‘bad back’ was in fact crushing depression.
 They were worried about the stigma attached to this and did not feel their Site Manager would understand.
 Little did my colleague know, that very same Site Manager was on a Mental Health First Aider course whilst he was away sick.
 He too had suffered from depression and anxiety and wanted to “do more” to help his friends, family, colleagues and site team.

 I genuinely feel the stigma of mental health within our industry is slowly diminishing, but there remains much work to be done.
-This is one of the reasons I qualified as a Mental Health First Aider, and am honoured to represent the NAS in relation to the subject of mental health.
+This is one of the reasons I qualified as a Mental Health First Aider and undertook the Instructor training for this course, I am honoured to represent the NAS in relation to the subject of mental health.

 We all know that Physical Health First Aid is a mandatory requirement within our industry, before long this will be (and should be, without question!) the same in relation to Mental Health First Aid.

 Please use the dropdowns below to find information relating to Mental Health.

 The NAS can help guide you to Mental Health First Aid England accredited courses (at preferential rates for Members).
 Find out more about the courses they offer.
 Please contact email@example.com for availability and cost.

 The below courses will teach you how to identify, understand and help someone who may be experiencing a mental health issue.
 They won’t teach you to be a therapist, but will teach you to listen, reassure and respond, even in a crisis – and even potentially stop a crisis from happening.